Clumber Park: Clumber Park Bridge

 In March 2018 the park's ornamental bridge suffered extensive damage after a car was deliberately driven into it.
 The car, thought to be stolen, was burnt out nearby.
 The National Trust said it appeared to be "an act of intentional damage".
 The Grade-I listed bridge over the River Poulter was believed to have been built in the 1760s.

 The bridge remains permanently closed to vehicular traffic.
-Police divers recovered hundreds of pieces of broken stone knocked into the river as a training exercise.
+As a training exercise, police divers recovered hundreds of pieces of broken stone knocked into the river.
 A floating pontoon platform to support scaffolding was built and stonemasons started to rebuild the bridge using some original fragments in October 2019.
 The bridge was re-opened to foot-traffic only in July 2020 after extensive restorative stonework.
+The final stage of the restoration aims to install protective bollards in the shape of Clumber Spaniels to stand guard over the bridge and protect it for future generations.

 Just over a week after the bridge damage, a waste-bin, a National Trust van and a barn known as The Bunk House were set alight in an arson attack.
 Two months later in May, six engraved brass plaques containing the names of men who had died in wars were stolen from nearby Hardwick Village War Memorial.
 The memorial is a Grade-II listed structure and the plaques were 100 years old.

-Brewhouse discovery centre
+Discovery Centre

 Starting from 2009, a grant of £797,000 from the Heritage Lottery Fund enabled renovation of the Grade II listed derelict old brewhouse, part of the old stable block, to create an exhibition and discovery centre.